atlassian/data-center-helm-charts/docs/docs/userguide/upgrades/HELM_CHART_UPGRADE.md

  Select the target Helm chart version.
 You can find the default application version (target product version tag) in the `APP VERSION` column.

+ !!!error "Upgrading the Helm chart to a MAJOR version is not backward compatible."
+     The Helm chart is [semantically versioned](https://semver.org/){.external}.
+You need to take some extra steps if you are upgrading the Helm chart to a MAJOR version.
+Before you proceed, learn about the steps for your target version in the [upgrading section](../../README.md#upgrading).

 ## 3. Define the upgrade method

 Considering the current and target **product** versions there are different scenarios: